jianhaoti/minimalistic-personal-page/blogPosts/pca.md

 \end{equation}
 $$

 so maximizing for the eigenvalue $\lambda$ corresponds to maximizing for the sample variance.
-Indicidentally, the same computation shows that the covariance matrix $C$ is a positive semi-definite matrix, since variance is a non-negative quantity.
+Indicidentally, the same computation constrains the sign of $\lambda$ and shows that the covariance matrix $C$ is a positive semi-definite matrix, since variance is a non-negative quantity.
+[Rayleigh's principle](https://en.wikipedia.org/wiki/Rayleigh_quotient) allows us to compute the rest of the eignevalues iteratively via the method of Lagrangians.